VincentWei/PLZS/slides/noijunior-basic-algorithms.md

 0.001s consumed when comparing sequentially.
 0.001s consumed when using my binary search implementation.
 0.001s consumed when using binary_search().
-0.001s consumed when using formula.
+0.001s consumed when using bisection method.
 ```